zoffline/zwift-offline/README.md

   * After the replacement of the``cacert.pem`` in the Zwift folder we do not need the jailbreak anymore.
   * At the end of the procedure you can reboot your iOS device and the jailbreak is not active anymore.
   * Zwift will still work with zoffline and should be updateable without going through the procedure again (untested).<p>
-* Check if your device is compatible with the checkra1n jailbreak,<br> other jailbreaks may work but are not tested: https://taig9.com/apps/checkra1n-downloader/
+* Check if your device is compatible with the checkra1n jailbreak,<br> other jailbreaks may work but are not tested:<br> https://taig9.com/apps/checkra1n-downloader/
 * If yes follow this tutorial, other tutorials may work but are not tested:<br>
   https://www.techacrobat.com/checkra1n-jailbreak-for-windows/<p>
 * If you did everything right you should now have a new App called Checkra1n on your iOS device.
   * Install Cydia App through the Checkra1n App on the iPad.